-In the Additional site root folder options area, select or clear the check boxes as needed:
+In the Additional options area, select the check boxes as needed:

-Select the Automatically create UNIX-style subfolders check box to create Usr, Pub, Bin, and Incoming folders with appropriate permissions under the root folder.
+Select the Create UNIX-style subfolders check box to create Usr, Pub, Bin, and Incoming folders with appropriate permissions under the root folder.
 This is only necessary if you are trying to mimic a typical default *nix Server setup.

 Click Next.
 The User Authentication page appears.

 In the Authentication type list, specify one of the following authentication methods that this Site will use to authenticate user connections: